Greg Roman

-Gregory P. Roman (born August 19, 1972) is an American football coach.
-He previously served as the offensive coordinator for the Baltimore Ravens of the National Football League (NFL).
-He held the position for four seasons and resigned from the team following the 2022 season.
+Gregory P. Roman (born August 19, 1972) is an American professional football coach who is the offensive coordinator for the Los Angeles Chargers of the National Football League (NFL).
+Previously, he was the offensive coordinator of the Baltimore Ravens for four seasons and resigned from the team following the 2022 season.
 Prior to serving with the Baltimore Ravens, Roman was an assistant coach for the Buffalo Bills, San Francisco 49ers, Houston Texans and Carolina Panthers.